makoConstruct/termpose/rust/README.md

 Termpose implementation for rust

 - termpose parser
-- very nice Term api
+- very nice deserialization api
+- no autoderive yet
+- not compliant to standard and doesn't pass the tests
 - very nice deserialization API
-- light sexp parser
+- partial implementation of a sexp parser